Michael Harris II Player Props: Braves vs. Guardians

-The Atlanta Braves, including Michael Harris II (.333 batting average in his past 10 games), take on starter Gavin Williams and the Cleveland Guardians at Progressive Field, Monday at 7:10 PM ET.
+The Atlanta Braves, including Michael Harris II (.343 batting average in his past 10 games), battle starting pitcher Shane Bieber and the Cleveland Guardians at Progressive Field, Tuesday at 7:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Marlins.
+In his last appearance, he hit two homers in his previous appearance (going 2-for-3) against the Guardians.

 Michael Harris II Game Info & Props vs. the Guardians